Header

 Additional Information

 The topic of «disinformation» has become increasingly important in recent years.
 Although the extent, sponsorship and impact of disinformation campaigns are the subject of scientific controversy, the topic enjoys broad public attention and has led to various legislative measures.
 One example is the EU's Digital Services Act, which has been in force since February 17, 2024.
-The central focus is on preventing illegal or harmful online activities and the spread of disinformation.

 The goal of the fourth DSI Strategy Lab was to contribute to this consultation process.
 As part of a preparatory series of events, particular attention was to be given to the issue of disinformation.